Scrimmage-co/scrimmage-rewards-flutter/README.md

 ## Prerequisites

-Before integrating the Scrimmage Rewards program into your Android application, ensure that you have the following prerequisites in place:
+Before integrating the Scrimmage Rewards program into your Flutter application, ensure that you have the following prerequisites in place:

 - Android Studio (or any other compatible development environment) installed on your machine.
 - Access to the Scrimmage Rewards program and an active account.
 - A backend server that can return a valid token for the Scrimmage Rewards program.
+- Android minSdkVersion 19+
+- iOS 11.0+
+- More requirements you can find here https://pub.dev/packages/webview_flutter

 ## Integration Steps

 Follow the steps below to integrate the Scrimmage Rewards program into your Flutter application:

-[//]: # (TODO FIX BELOW)

-[//]: # (flutter pub add webview_flutter_android)
-flutter pub add webview_flutter flutter pub add http

-MIN SDK API level 19
+Check [main.dart](./lib/main.dart) for example code.

 1. **Install the WebView Support Library**